abhikbhattacharjee/Motifizer/README.md

 - Yash Gaglani (yashsuccessredefined@gmail.com)
 - Soumen Khan (soumenkhan123@gmail.com)

 We would be happy to address any issues faced while testing and deployment of the source code on the end-users' device, which will make our code more robust and consistent.
-You can raise an issue on Github or contact us on the provided email addresses.
+For any questions or concerns, contact us on the provided email addresses.

 # Prerequisites
 To install all the dependencies, docker engine must be installed on the end-users' device.
 Please refer the [user manual](https://docs.docker.com/engine/install/ubuntu) for Ubuntu.
 Please install the docker engine corressponding to your active distro/version.